-Server Flows allow administrator to categorize trunk-side signaling and apply a policy.
+Server Flows allow an administrator to categorize trunk-side signaling and apply a policy.

-7.4.4.1 Create End Point Flows - To BellCanada
+7.4.4.1 Create End Point Flows - To Cogeco

 From the menu on the left-hand side, select Device Specific Settings \rightarrow End Point Flows.